Mathematical skill ●●○○○

-‘The chair is 2 away’ and ‘the popcorn needs 10 more’ make no sense to say.
-But ‘the chair is 2 metres away’ and ‘the popcorn needs 10 seconds more’ do make sense.
+‘The chair is 2 away’ and ‘The popcorn needs 10 more’ make no sense to say.
+But ‘The chair is 2 metres away’ and ‘The popcorn needs 10 seconds more’ do make sense.
 A unit is clearly necessary.
-We have to invent units for our properties.
+We must invent units for our properties.

-- We could for instance invent the unit metre1 for position (the ‘where’) and
+- We could invent the unit metre1 for position (the ‘where’) and

 - the unit second2 for time (the ‘when’).

-And what about quantity?
-While it doesn’t make sense to say ‘how far is it?
-It is 3 away’, it does make sense to say ‘how many are there?
-There are 3’ or ‘you two go up the stairs’.
-We could say ‘3 pieces’ and ‘2 guys’ if we wanted to.
-But clearly, the unit can be implied and is thus not necessary.
-So, let’s keep ‘quantity’ unit-less.
+What about quantity?
+While it doesn’t make sense to say ‘How far is it?
+It is three away’ without a unit, it does make sense to say ‘How many are there?
+There are three’ or ‘You two go up the stairs.’
+We could say ‘three pieces’ and ‘two guys’ if we wanted to.
+But clearly the unit can be implied and is thus not necessary, so let us keep quantity unitless.

 The sizes need units as well.
-Let’s choose
+Let us choose:

 - the unit square metre for area (since ‘square’ is a word for a 2D shape) and